pofulu/sparkar-pftween/README.md

 ### 2. Set ID

-You can add `.setId("id")`  to any of your tween, and then use the static function `PFTween.kill("id")` to kill and stop the animation. **Please note** that if you kill the animation, all of the events will be removed.
-(The animation you killed can't be reused)
+You can add `.setId("id")`  to any of your tween, and then use the static function `PFTween.kill("id")` to kill and stop the animation.
+Please note that if you kill the animation, all of the events will be removed. (i.e. The animation you killed can't be reused)

 ```typescript
 import { PFTween } from './PFTween';